Associate Professor in Peace and Conflict Research, and Director of Studies of the PhD Program.

 Her research focuses on conflict resolution and durable peace in civil wars, with a particular emphasis on multiparty dynamics.

-Keywords: peace agreements conflict termination multiparty conflicts civil society actors in peace processes spoilers power sharing rebel fragmentation
+Keywords: peace agreements conflict termination multiparty conflicts civil society actors in peace processes spoilers power sharing rebel fragmentation peacekeeping

 Desirée Nilsson is Associate Professor at the Department of Peace and Conflict Research, Uppsala University, Sweden, and she received her PhD in Peace and Conflict Research from Uppsala University in 2006.
 Her research focuses on conflict resolution and durable peace, with a particular emphasis on multiparty civil wars.

-Her work is published or forthcoming in journals such as International Organization, Journal of Conflict Resolution, Journal of Peace Research, International Peacekeeping, and Conflict Management and Peace Science, for example, on the inclusion of rebel groups in peace accords, power sharing, spoiler management, the role of civil actors in peace agreements, and peacekeeping operations.
+Her work is published in journals such as International Organization, Journal of Conflict Resolution, Journal of Peace Research, International Peacekeeping, and Conflict Management and Peace Science, for example, on the inclusion of rebel groups in peace accords, power sharing, spoiler management, the role of civil actors in peace agreements, and peacekeeping operations.